areyes986/learning-journal/HTML.md

 # HTML Structure #
+- Hyper-text Markup Language
+- Skeleton of the website

 attributes - provide additional info about contents of an element
 - made up of two parts: **name** and a **value**

 '<p attribute name>="attribute value">'

 `<body>`